wp-plugins/wp-comment-warrior/readme.txt

 *I admit it may be not simple.
 If anyone have a better idea such as auto insert the cup image, please mail to `flarefox at 163 dot com`.
 I would appreciate it very much!*

 == Changelog ==
+= 0.2.11 =
+* fix the bug that warriors don't update.
+* add alt for image in widget.
+* add a setting.
+Those who comment less than `minimum comment counts` times will not be warriors.
+* widget can display stats period now.
+* `custom 0 days` equals to `all days` now.
+* and more...

 = 0.1.66 =
 * Rewrite option page with jQuery, thus all elements are ajaxed.